e-spaulding/dasc130/syllabus.md

 * Accommodations made through the Disability Resources will guide late work policies for those who have specific documented needs.
 See below for more info.

 Once you have used up all of your late hours, I will not accept additional late assignments.
-The secret word is hairball.
 Please note that Ed may still allow you to submit, but if you have used all 72 hours, it will not be graded.

 #### Plagiarism and collaboration